shaghayeghsoudi/tutorial/README.md

 # When to parallelize
 It’s not as simple as it may seem.
 While in theory each added processor would linearly increase the throughput of a computation, there is overhead that reduces that efficiency.
 For example, the code and, importantly, the data need to be copied to each additional CPU, and this takes time and bandwidth.
 Plus, new processes and/or threads need to be created by the operating system, which also takes time.
 This overhead reduces the efficiency enough that realistic performance gains are much less than theoretical, and usually do not scale linearly as a function of processing power.
 For example, if the time that a computation takes is short, then the overhead of setting up these additional resources may actually overwhelm any advantages of the additional processing power, and the computation could potentially take longer!

-note: sometimes a task cannot be paralellized at all. when?  for example, if f2 depended on the output of f1 before it could begin, even if we used multiple computers, we would gain no speed-ups
+**note**: sometimes a task cannot be paralellized at all. when?  for example, if f2 depended on the output of f1 before it could begin, even if we used multiple computers, we would gain no speed-ups

 # Loops and repetitive tasks using lapply

 When you have a list of repetitive tasks, you may be able to speed it up by adding more computing power.
 If each task is completely independent of the others, then it is a prime candidate for executing those tasks in parallel, each on its own core.
-For example, let’s build a simple loop that uses sample with replacement to do a bootstrap analysis.
-In this case, we select Sepal.Length and Species from the iris dataset, subset it to 100 observations, and then iterate across 10,000 trials, each time resampling the observations with replacement.
-We then run a logistic regression fitting species as a function of length, and record the coefficients for each trial to be returned.
+For example, let’s build a simple loop that uses sample with replacement to do a bootstrap analysis:

 ```
 x <- iris[which(iris[,5] != "setosa"), c(1,5)]